Kian121/Multinational-Retail-Data-Centralisation/README.md

 Create a method in DataCleaning called clean_orders_data which will clean the orders table data.

-You should remove the columns, first_name, last_name and 1 to have the table in the correct form before uploading to the database.
+Remove the columns, first_name, last_name and 1 to have the table in the correct form before uploading to the database.
-You will see that the orders data contains column headers which are the same in other tables.
-This table will act as the source of truth for your sales data and will be at the center of your star based database schema.

 ![img24](assets/image24.png)